sowoi/nextcloud-talk-bot/docs/FirstRunSetup.md

 get_credentials()

-Executes the full setup process, verifies the credentials, and writes the data to the .nextclouddata file. check_if_data_file_already_exists()
+Executes the full setup process, verifies the credentials, and writes the data to the .nextclouddata file.

+check_if_data_file_already_exists()

 Checks if the .nextclouddata file exists.
 If it does, the user is prompted to confirm whether they want to continue and overwrite the file or abort the setup process.

+encrypt_password()

+This method encrypts the given password using Fernet symmetric encryption.
+It stores the encrypted password in a file named .password and the encryption key in a file named .decode.